Old Town is San Diego’s vibrant, historic center.

 Old Town Events

-Check out some regular Old Town events below as you plan your itinerary for Old Town, San Diego, today.
+Check out some regular events below as you plan your Old Town itinerary:

-The Old Town Fiesta Cinco De Mayo, held in May each year, is technically a celebration of the Mexican Army’s victory at the Battle of Puebla.
+- Old Town Fiesta Cinco de Mayo: The Old Town Fiesta Cinco de Mayo, held in May each year, is a celebration of the Mexican Army’s victory at the Battle of Puebla.
+Oh, you didn’t know what Cinco de Mayo was actually about?

-Every September, Old Town celebrates Mexican Independence with a parade — complete with equestrians — and a variety of live entertainment throughout the neighborhood during the Old Town Fiestas Patrias.
+- Old Town Fiestas Patrias: Every September, Old Town celebrates Mexican Independence with a parade — complete with equestrians — and a variety of live entertainment throughout the neighborhood.

-Old Town’s Stagecoach Days, held over a series of Saturdays in July and August, are a celebration of the Old West.
+- Stagecoach Days: Old Town’s Stagecoach Days, held over a series of Saturdays in July and August, are a celebration of the Old West.
+I’ve seen potato sack races happen here if that does anything for you.

 Where to Stay in Old Town

-We’ve lived here, so we won’t be needing hotels in Old Town, San Diego, any time soon.
-That doesn’t mean I’m not going to help you out here.
+We’ve lived in San Diego, so didn’t need Old Town hotels on visits there.
+That doesn’t mean I’m not going to help you out in this San Diego guide.

 Want to see more?